datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 d) An online document editor
 e) An online calculator

 ?
-What should you have more of on your slides?
+What should you have the most of on your slides?

 A) pictures
 b) words
+c) empty blank space

 ?
 Why don't you have to worry about saving your work with Google Slides?